 Denver Veterans Association Medical Center

-The VA Eastern Colorado Health Care System/Denver VA Medical Center is a premier hospital within the VA system, serving veterans and their families from Colorado and the surrounding region.
+The VA Eastern Colorado Health Care System/Denver VA Medical Center is a premier hospital within the VA system in a new state of the art facility located on the Anschutz Medical Campus, serving veterans and their families from Colorado and the surrounding region.
 The hospital is equipped with a fully staffed ICU, complete imaging capabilities, and subspecialty care.